 Around one or two weeks before you move, start introducing your cat to their new space.
 Begin feeding them in this room so that she accepts it as her room.
 This step is important!
 If they don’t get used to their new (temporary) room, they’ll throw a furious fit when you shut them in on the moving day.

 If you have more than one cat, it could be better to set multiple rooms for each one.
 This, of course, depends on their personalities and whether they get along with each other.
-The last thing you need is to worry about your cats fighting in a closed off room during the move!
+The last thing you need is to worry about your cats fighting in a closed-off room during the move!

 This might sound harsh, but you need to shut them in on your moving day.
 You need to stop them from walking around with all the movers all throughout your house.
-Not only will this slow down the loading, this is a safety hazard for you, the movers, and your beloved pet.
+Not only will this slow down the loading, but this is also a safety hazard for you, the movers, and your beloved pet.

 If your cat is used to having the freedom to wander around and enter and exit as she pleases, this will be difficult.
 It’s highly likely that your cat will feel bored or stressed from being cooped up inside all day but this is necessary.
 To help calm your cat down, it’s worth asking your vet for some synthetic pheromones.
 These come in a spray or plug-in diffuser.